 If we are not collecting recycling at your location, you are welcome to take recyclables back home with you.
 If you take any debris back with you, be sure to bag it up tightly (stinky), keep it away from curious kids and dogs (messy), and don’t take any glass or sharp metal (safety hazard – ouch!).

 ONP camping, entrance and permit fees will be waived (FREE) for cleanup participants on the nights of Friday the day before and Saturday the day of the cleanup.
-Limited frontcountry camping at the Kalaloch campground is available on a first-come, first-served basis.
-South Beach Campground is still closed for the season.
+Frontcountry camping at the Kalaloch campground is still on the reservation system.
+Volunteers can camp at South Beach which is on a first-come, first served basis.

 Wilderness campers within Olympic National Park, need to check in at the Olympic National Park Wilderness Information Center (WIC) in Port Angeles to get a permit.
-The WIC in Port Angeles will be open from 9:00 a.m. thru 4:00 p.m every day of the week.
+The WIC in Port Angeles will be open from 8:00 a.m. thru 6:00 p.m Friday and Saturday.
 For hours, directions, trail status, and other info, call the WIC at (360) 565-3100 or see the WIC Website

 Basic Safety Guideline